 Apartment: The faculty member is provided a two-bedroom apartment, including rent, utilities, basic cable service, and internet.
 Basic furniture provided (1 bedroom set, sofa, chair, table and chair).
 The program does not cover the cost of moving, liability insurance for personal property, or long-distance telephone charges.
 An inventory of the apartment will be conducted by the residence life professional staff member when the FIR moves in and again when s/he moves out.
 It is an expectation that the apartment is clean, and all personal items removed when the FIR moves out.

 Meal Plan: A meal plan for the academic year is provided and is to be used in part for the academic mission of the FIR program.

-Spouse and Dependents: Residence Life welcomes spouse of graduate and full-time faculty and staff.
-Appropriate documentation must be given at least two weeks prior taking residency.
-Spouses not affiliated with the university and dependents 16 and over must complete a background check prior to taking residency on campus.
+Dependents: Housing and Residence Life welcomes dependents of full-time live-in faculty and staff.
+Dependents over 16 and/or not currently employed by the university must complete a background check prior to taking residency on campus.

 Programming Funds: $2500 - FIR will have a budget of $1250 per semester for programming initiatives.

 The faculty member is responsible for communicating with his/her academic department about their role.
 The Department Chair should acknowledge their support by signing a Statement of Support.